mickras/ProcessRobotAPI/README.md

 pip install -r requirements.txt
 ```

-3. Add your ProcessRobot database connection string and credentials to LogHandler.py
+3. Add your ProcessRobot database connection string and credentials to config.ini.template

+4. Rename config.ini.template to config.ini

 4. ProcessRobot logs all times in UTC.
 To convert the timestamps in the API
 responses to your local time zone, adjust the time_offset variable accordingly.
 The